AlibabaCloudDocs/nat/intl.en-US/User Guide/Create NAT gateways.md

     When **Order complete.** appears, the purchase is complete.

-## Associate an EIP with a NAT gateway
+## Associate EIPs

-A NAT gateway works as expected only after an EIP is associated with the NAT gateway.
-You can associate up to 20 EIPs with a NAT gateway.
-You can associate up to 10 pay-by-data-transfer EIPs with a NAT gateway.
+A NAT gateway works as expected only after you associate an EIP with the NAT gateway.
+You can associate at most 20 EIPs with a NAT gateway.
+You can associate at most 10 pay-by-data-transfer EIPs with a NAT gateway.
 The bandwidth limit of the pay-by-data-transfer EIPs is 200 Mbit/s.
 You can submit a ticket to increase the quota.
 For more information, see [Quota management](/intl.en-US/Common Configurations/Quota management.md).

 -   A NAT gateway and an EIP are created.
 For more information, see [Purchase a NAT gateway](/intl.en-US/Pricing/Purchase a NAT gateway.md) and [Apply for new EIPs](/intl.en-US/User Guide/Create an EIP/Apply for new EIPs.md).
--   You did not purchase NAT service plans before 23:59 \(UTC+8\) on January 26, 2018.
+-   You did not purchase NAT service plans before23:59 \(UTC+8\) on January 26, 2018.

     If you purchased a NAT service plan before 23:59 \(UTC+8\) on January 26, 2018, you can associate only public IP addresses in the NAT service plan with the NAT gateway to enable Internet access.
-For more information about how to associate an EIP with a NAT gateway, see [Why am I unable to associate elastic IP addresses \(EIPs\) with a NAT gateway in the Virtual Private Cloud \(VPC\) console?]()
+For more information about how to associate an EIP with a NAT gateway, see [Why am I unable to associate elastic IP addresses \(EIPs\) with a NAT gateway in the Virtual Private Cloud \(VPC\) console?]().

 1. Log on to the [NAT Gateway console](https://vpc.console.aliyun.com/nat).

-2. In the top navigation bar, select the region where the NAT gateway is created.
+2. In the top navigation bar, select the region where the NAT gateway is deployed.

 3. On the **NAT Gateway** page, find the NAT gateway that you want to manage and click **Associate Now** in the **Elastic IP Address** column.